jtandy13/JavaScript-Closures/README.md

 In JavaScript, we don't have this option so readily available.
 We have to implement private variables in a different way.
 Closures are just one way of getting this done.

 ## What is a closure?
 I'll save my attempt to define this for you for later.
-I'd to build up to a definition one example at a time.
+I'd like to build up to a definition one example at a time.

 To understand closures, we first need to talk a bit about variable scope in JavaScript.
 We can define a variable in JavaScript with the "var", "let", and "const" keywords.
 We'll just concentrate on "var" and "let".